 Packaging

-Packaging takes your Rust library and produces artifacts ready for use in Xcode and Android Studio.
+Packaging takes your Rust library and produces artifacts ready for each packaged platform.
 A single command handles everything: compiling for each target architecture, generating bindings, and bundling the results into the format each platform expects.

 Overview